 The personal journey behind Lovely Messy Humans

-That experience left a deep imprint and a burning desire to understand why we do what we do.
+That experience left a deep imprint on my self-perception and a burning desire to understand why we humans do the things we do.
 Not just for myself, but for all of us.

 Academic and professional foundations: